+Historic onsite courses were held at our main campus location, 3904 Groton Street, San Diego.
+VDCI does not have any branches or auxiliary classrooms.
 All online students work on their own systems, using the VDCI learning management system.
 It is imperative that our online students have as close as possible to broadband web access, to ensure that our online students can successfully interface with our online instructional processes.

-Both onsite and online students work closely with their instructors and also the online Learning Management System, the VDCI Portal.
-The contents of our VDCI Portal is managed and developed here in our San Diego (Point Loma) facility.
-All of our onsite classrooms provide broadband internet access to our student information system and to other of our online resources.
+All students work closely with their instructors in the online Learning Management System, the VDCI Learning Hub.
+The contents of the VDCI Learning Hub are managed and developed in our San Diego (Point Loma) facility.

-For our onsite environment, all of our computers and equipment are constantly monitored and updated to be current with today's technology requirements.
-On a biannual basis, the CEO and I.T.
-Manager evaluate and recommend changes to improve the system(s) to be current with updated hardware technology and system needs.
+For our onsite environment, all of our computers and equipment are constantly monitored and updated to be current with current technology requirements.
+On an annual basis, the CEO and I.T.
+Specialist evaluate and recommend changes to improve the system(s) to be current with updated hardware technology and system needs.